 Forage Crops

-Area Hay Prices, Forage Crops, Hay Market News, Hay Range Pasture, Hay Report, Markets, State-by-State Hay Market
+Area Hay Prices, Forage Crops, Hay Market News, Hay Range Pasture, Hay Report, State-by-State Hay Market

 State-By-State Hay Markets

 Colorado—In Feb.
-12 report, compared to the last report, trade activity light on moderate demand.
+12 report, compared to the last report, rade activity light on moderate demand.
 Prices mostly steady across all hay types. .
 The next available report will be Feb.
 26. Missouri—In the Feb.
-6 report, as predicted snow and cold did take over the state a couple...
+19 report, several areas of the state received some much need moisture ...
 Read More

 Small herd of young Angus, Friesian, Guernsey and Jersey in a particularly lush green field.
 (Adobe Stock │ #493635647 - mtreasure)